Network Penetration Testing

 An important phase in a penetration test focuses upon collecting as much information as possible that is freely available.
 Open Source Intelligence Gathering can be quite telling about a target.
 This type of information gathering is done through the use of social networks, job boards, etc. Through thorough analysis, it helps to paint a picture of the target and its primary operations.

-Active reconnaissance in a penetration test involves gathering information offline: this type of test starts to interact with the target.
+Active reconnaissance in Network Penetration Testing involves gathering information offline: this type of test starts to interact with the target.

 Infiltration, Exploitation & Post-Exploitation